Elke Kahr: Political views and activity

 Kahr has been active in numerous community and social initiatives since entering politics, and has helped cultivate the Graz KPÖ's emphasis on housing policy.
 She has become popular due to her work as housing councillor, especially with the "tenant helpline" which provides financial and legal assistance to renters.
 Between 2004 and 2016, while Kahr was in office as councillor for housing, 960 new community housing units were built and property was acquired for 550 more.
 She donates two-thirds of her monthly salary to charity, totalling around 900,000 euros by 2014.
 Since her election as mayor, Kahr has indicated that she would be able to donate more due to her increased salary.

 Kahr is a member of the Communist Party and describes herself as a Marxist, but rejects accusations of sympathy for the Soviet Union or similar states.
-She has, however, told RTL Direkt that Josip Broz Tito's Yugoslavia was "the closest to [her] ideals".
-In a 2021 interview she stated that the Communist Party in Graz "(has) never had a dogmatic relationship to actually existing socialism.
+She has told RTL Direkt that Josip Broz Tito's Yugoslavia was "the closest to [her] ideals".
+In a 2021 interview, she stated that the Communist Party in Graz has "never had a dogmatic relationship to actually existing socialism.
 We are communists...
 Of course, crimes have been committed in the history of the communist movement as well, and they need to be openly discussed...
-Among the many human lives on Stalin’s consciousness were no small number of great communists".
+Among the many human lives on Stalin’s consciousness were no small number of great communists."
 She understands politics and society at large as a form of class struggle, explaining: "I want tradespeople and workers to be proud of what they do again, and for employees to maintain self-worth without the label of 'manager'."
 She has described dictatorship of the proletariat as a 19th-century idea that needs to be "broken down".
 She supports the nationalisation of "key businesses and facilities that are necessary for everyone", but nothing more.
-Nonetheless, Kahr emphasises that her focus is on working in the community, and that personal ideology "has no direct use for the people".
+Nonetheless, Kahr emphasises that her focus is on working in the community, and that personal ideology has "no direct use for the people".

 In an interview after her election as mayor, Kahr outlined her policy priorities as including building new public housing, increasing the city's rent deposit fund, repealing the ban on non-EU citizens applying for public housing instituted by the city council in 2017, expanding benefits, reducing fees for public kindergartens, and freezing charges for sewage and refuse collection.

-After the Graz school shooting Kahr called for a ban on the private ownership of handguns.
+After the Graz school shooting, Kahr called for a ban on the private ownership of handguns.